kindle self publishing

 Most mid-list and low-list authors conduct and foot the bill for, their own promotion.
 At least when you self-publish you know you will be on your own and you can factor that into your budget.

-That’s why of the best self-publishing companies for new or first-time authors is Amazon KDP publishing.
+That’s why one of the best self-publishing companies for new or first-time authors is Amazon KDP Publishing.
 In fact, Amazon self-publishing is the best way for new authors to self-publish a book.

 The first process you must complete is writing the book itself.
 At the start of the writing process, you need to identify your target audience and write for them.